 Psalm 104 verses 25-26

 Stories abound all around the world of terrible creatures lurking in the dark depths of the ocean.
 In South Africa there was the Coelacanth.
 The Southern Sea had monstrous squid called Kraken.
-And Greek legend told of the many-armed Scylla.
-In Cornwall there is the Mermaid of Zennor luring sailors to their deaths in the murky depths.
-The witches of Gunnards Head calling up storms from that rocky headland just to spite their neighbours.
-If we are to believe the talk wicked-hearted wreakers once used their lanterns to coax ships to their doom.
-And of course the curse of Loe Pool which claims a life every 7 years.
-And then there is the Morqawr.
+Greek legend told of the many-armed Scylla.
+Here in Cornwall there is the Mermaid of Zennor luring sailors to their deaths in the murky depths and the witches of Gunnards Head calling up storms from that rocky headland just to spite their neighbours.
+If we are to believe the talk wicked-hearted wreakers once used their lanterns to coax ships to their doom and of course the curse of Loe Pool which claims a life every 7 years.
+And then there is the mighty Morqawr.

 Morgwar means sea-giant in Cornish.
 And strange creatures, giant serpents and sea monsters have been spoken about here from earliest times.
-However they seem to have been particularly popular in the 18th and 19th century.
+They seem to have been particularly popular in the 18th and 19th century however.
 Indeed right up until 1999 there have been regular reports of something large and snake-like in the waters off the Cornish coast.
 The sightings seem to have been mostly on the south coast from Lands End up to Portscatho.

 In April 1876 a group of fisherman were returning home to the little harbour at Portscatho.
 The waters in Gerrans Bay were very clear as it was a calm spring day.
 Suddenly the men spotted something strange just 500 yards from the shore.
 “A serpentine creature.”

 The encounter was reported in the Royal Cornwall Gazette.
 “Upon their approach it lifted up its head and showed signs of defiance”.
 The serpentine creature was chased and eventually captured.
 But when the fishermen brought ashore to show the people of Portscatho it caused such a stir that by the time the newspaper reporter arrived, much to his disappointment, it had been killed and thrown back into the sea.